Cartesian Operator

 Finally, add an Initializer component to trigger the Data Workflow.

-1. Drag and drop an Initializer component onto your canvas.
-Place the Initializer above the Data Table.
+1. Drag and drop an Radio Button component icon Initializer component onto your canvas, placing it above the Dropdown Component Icon Data Table component.

 dwfCartesian